Estimated reading time: 9 minutes

 - Show off your talent with a recent project or customer testimonial.

 “Whether it’s the logo you’ve designed or a catchy line of copy that summarizes your skills, this is your first introduction and a chance to showcase your expertise—so put it front and center,” Mark says.

-2. Business cards for business professionals
+2. Business card design ideas for business professionals

-Mark recommends avoiding whimsical typography and sticking to more conservative font pairings, but notes that geometric shapes and pastel colors are understated ways to add some personality to a more conservative design.
+Mark recommends avoiding whimsical typography and sticking to more conservative font pairings.
+He notes that geometric shapes and pastel colors are understated ways to add some personality to a more conservative design.

 A headshot is a great way to build trust and show the person behind the business, especially if you work in a client-facing position—like a real estate agent or an attorney.

 3. Business card design ideas for service providers

 Do you run a specialized service, like a housekeeping company or landscaping business?
-Make sure your business card clearly communicates what you do.
-For example, if you’re in the business of making things clean and beautiful, your business cards should communicate that.
+Your business card should clearly communicate what you do.
+For example, if you’re in the business of making things clean and beautiful, your business cards should be sleek and tidy.
 “But that doesn’t mean it needs to be a stark white card,” Mark says.
 “Your card should always clearly state what you do, but also let your clients know what’s different or unique about you.”

 4. Business card design ideas for personal trainers & fitness industries

-Fitness is a broad and competitive industry…so, you want to make sure your business card design stands out.
-Mark recommends using your card to showcase your specific area of expertise.
+Fitness is a broad and competitive industry, so you want your business card design to stand out.
+Mark recommends showcasing your specific area of expertise.
 “If you focus on strength training or physical conditioning, consider an expressive logo and bold color palette to communicate a sense of power and definition.”

 Mark also suggests including customer testimonials on the back of your business card.
 “These details prove your ability in your field, instill confidence and increase the likelihood of recommendations.”